 Breast Cancer is a global problem.
 In the U.S. nearly one in eight women will develop Breast Cancer in their lifetime.
 This translates to > 200,000 new cases of Breast Cancer and, despite existing therapies, > 40,000 deaths per year in U.S. Importantly, there is also an unmet need for targeted therapy for highly aggressive triple negative Breast Cancer.
 JAA-F11 can meet these needs targeting 80% of all Breast Cancer (competitor Herceptin targets only 25% with Her-2).

 Our technology will treat primary and metastatic cancer.
-Given that cancer deaths are mostly due to metastasis and TF-Ag plays a critical role in the metastasis process, JAA-F11 has long term potential to block metastasis extending patient survival.
+Given that cancer deaths are mostly due to metastasis and TF-Ag plays a critical role in the metastasis process, JAA-F11 along with direct killing has long term potential to block metastasis extending patient survival.
 JAA-F11 is expected to be safe as humans have small amounts of naturally occurring antibody to the TF-Ag.
 Recent in vivo efficacy studies show potential for lung cancer as well.